peiranxiao/journal-redirector/README.md

 Finally, Try clicking on some links given above and see if they are redirected properly.

 Currently, it can redirect all AEA journals, JPE, RES and QJE (Academic OUP), ECTA (Wiley), and NBER.
+Elsevier Journals (e.g., JET, GEB) are not included because the "Access through your institution" option works well.